There is a lot of AV products from different vendors like Avast, McAfee, Sophos, BitDefender, Kaspersky…

-- If using Analysis Services, the entire directory on the shared drives containing all Analysis Services data files.
-If you do not know this location now, remember to set the filter post installation.
+- If you are using Analysis Services, the entire directory on the shared drives containing all Analysis Services data files.
+If you do not know this location now, remember to set the filter post-installation;

-- Antivirus software that is not cluster-aware may cause problems with Cluster Services – article is getting little old, but still has some good info how Antivirus should be chosen.
+- Antivirus software that is not cluster-aware may cause problems with Cluster Services (KB 250355)- article is getting little old, but still has some good info how Antivirus should be chosen;

-- More Antivirus exclusions, and not only for SQL Servers
+- More Antivirus exclusions, and not only for MS SQL Servers;

 Plan A – try not to run Antivirus on SQL Servers.